Log into the Contract Compliance and Certification System -

 Old Prequalified Vendor Directory as current through June 10, 2013 (pdf)

 (Note: for Prequalified Vendors after June 10, 2013, please access the Contract Compliance and Certification System)

 In June of 2007, the Louisville Metro Council re-enacted former City of Louisville Ordinance No. 140, Series 1988.
 The newly re-enacted Louisville Metro Ordinance No. 102, Series 2007, which is administrated by the Human Relations Commission, establishes the certification process for businesses owned, operated, and controlled by minorities, females, and persons with disabilities.

 To qualify as an MBE/FBE/HBE, an applicant must provide proof that the company is at least 51% owned, operated, and controlled by one or more minorities, females, or persons with a disability.
-In order for a business to obtain certification, it must go through an application process that gathers information about the makeup of the organization.
+In order for a business to obtain certification, it must go through an application process that evaluates the eligibility for certification.

 Become a Certified Vendor (pdf)

 (These companies have been certified with regard to ownership and control.
 The Louisville Metro Human Relations Commission does not certify the performance of work, quality of products or qualifications to work, for the businesses listed in this directory.

 This list has been provided as a service to those who desire assistance in locating potential MFHBE subcontractors and suppliers; however, proposers are responsible for making contact with any vendors being considered to ascertain a vendor’s experience, capabilities, or capacity to perform.)